 I focus on poetic truth, and true magic: poetry as a unique record / engine of human transformation, with socially-networked narratives extending to the Web in continuation of storytelling traditions, rather than some new thing.
 I like enabling others' reading and writing; for example, volunteering as Poet in Residence at Youngpoets.ca, editor-tutor on high schooler-written books at 826 Valencia, transcriptionist of oral histories at McSweeney’s, and teaching adult literacy at The Carnegie Centre.

 In London I started Poetica, a collaborative editing environment for writers.
 Then I broke away from the broad stroke to write and roam.
 When I’m not writing, walking long distances in foreign cities or retreating in the British Columbia rainforest, all the while paying very close attention, my favourite thing is to read many books at once.

-So if you look beside my bed right now, I'm underway reading WHAT I’VE STOLEN, WHAT I’VE EARNED, by Sherman Alexie; THE THIN SMOKE OF THE HEART, by Tim Bowling; MADNESS, RACK & HONEY, by Mary Ruefle; THE ELEGANT UNIVERSE, by Brian Greene; GASTROPOLIS: FOOD & NYC, eds.
-Annie Hauck-Lawson and Jonathan Deutsch; and THE STORIES OF Vladimir Nabokov, collecting dust because somehow reading novels feels decadent to me.
+So if you look beside my bed right now, I'm underway reading HOW LIKE FOREIGN OBJECTS, by Alexis Orgera; THE DRUNKEN BOTANIST, by Amy Stewart; MADNESS, RACK & HONEY, by Mary Ruefle; THE ELEGANT UNIVERSE, by Brian Greene; GASTROPOLIS: FOOD & NYC, eds.
+Annie Hauck-Lawson and Jonathan Deutsch; and THE STORIES OF Vladimir Nabokov, collecting dust because somehow reading fiction feels decadent to me.

 I have a difficult time with decadence, and an easy time with rapture.